 Sure we can, and the root calculator will help us!

-18th power comes from the eighteen years that the money spent in the bank.
-In our case, this translates to
+Where the power comes from the eighteen years that the money spent in the bank: this is the formula you can meet at the simple interest calculator.
+In our case, this translates to:

 It seems fairly small, but oh, how it grew in eighteen years!